Is Mayonnaise Safe During Pregnancy? (Updated 2026 Guide)

 Is homemade mayonnaise safe during pregnancy?

-Can I eat restaurant mayo while pregnant?
+Can I eat restaurant mayonnaise while pregnant?

 How Do We Score Products for Pregnancy Safety?